 Here at Flaunter, we’re regularly scanning the press to spot our registered brands and sharing tips on how to do it for themselves – so we decided to create a comprehensive guide to DIY media monitoring and give it to all of you.
 Because we’re nice like that 😉

 3 steps to creating your media monitoring process

 For those using Flaunter – your Reports dashboard will make this job so much easier!
-SImply run a report on your brand to bring up a full list of the who, what where needed to start your monitoring process.
+Simply run a report on your brand to bring up a full list of the who, what, where that’s needed to start your monitoring process.